w4shington-irving/habit-tracker/README.md

 # habit-tracker
-A simple visual habit tracker written in Rust
+A simple visual habit tracker inspired by the GitHub contribution graph, written in Rust